filiph/darwin/README.md

 var evaluator = new MyEvaluator();

 // Breeders are in charge of creating new generations from previous ones (that
-// have been graded by the evaluator). var breeder = new MyGenerationBreeder() ..crossoverPropability = 0.8;
+// have been graded by the evaluator).
+Their only required argument is
+// a function that returns a blank phenotype. var breeder = new GenerationBreeder(() => new MyPhenotype()) ..crossoverPropability = 0.8;

 var algo = new GeneticAlgorithm(firstGeneration, evaluator, breeder);